DiaBetter Together for Young Adults With Type 1 Diabetes (DiaBetter)

 Depressive Symptoms (PROMIS Short Form Depression 4a)

-Time Frame: Baseline, 6-Month Post-Randomization, & 12-Month Post-Randomization
+Time Frame: Baseline, 6-Month Post-Randomization, & End of Study at 12 Months Post-Randomization

 The PROMIS Short Form Depression 4a consists of 4 items that are pulled from the PROMIS Depression Item Bank v1.0.
 These items assess how often the individual has been bothered by depression-related symptoms, including negative mood (sadness, guilt), views of self (self-criticism, worthlessness), and social cognition (loneliness, interpersonal alienation), and decreased positive affect and engagement (loss of interest, meaning, and purpose), over the last 7 days.
-Items responses range from 1 (never) to 6 (always) and are calculated into a total score (higher = more depressive symptoms).
+Items responses range from 1 (never) to 5 (always).
+A total score is calculated by summing the items, ranging from 4-20.
+Higher scores = more depressive symptoms.

 Collected for young adult participants in both arms, not Peer Mentors.